Coronal mass ejection: Future risk

-In 2019, researchers used an alternative method (Weibull distribution) and estimated the chance of Earth being hit by a Carrington-class storm in the next decade to be between 0.46% and 1.88%.
+In 2019, researchers used an alternative method (Weibull distribution) and estimated the chance of Earth being hit by a Carrington-class storm between 2018 and 2027 to be between 0.46% and 1.88%.

 History

 First traces

 CMEs have been observed indirectly for thousands of years via aurora.
 Other indirect observations that predated the discovery of CMEs were through measurements of geomagnetic perturbations, radioheliograph measurements of solar radio bursts, and in-situ measurements of interplanetary shocks.

+Research has looked for signatures of large solar flares and CMEs in carbon-14 in tree rings and beryllium-10 (among other isotopes) in ice cores.
+The signature of a large solar storm has been found for the years 774–775 and 993–994.
+Carbon-14 levels stored in 775 suggest an event about 20 times the normal variation of the Sun's activity, and 10 or more times the size of the Carrington Event.
+An event in 7176 BCE may have exceeded even the 774–775 CE event based on this proxy data.

+Whether the physics of solar flares is similar to that of even larger superflares is still unclear.
+The Sun may differ in important ways such as size and speed of rotation from the types of stars that are known to produce superflares.

 The largest recorded geomagnetic perturbation, resulting presumably from a CME, coincided with the first-observed solar flare on 1 September 1859.
 The resulting solar storm of 1859 is referred to as the Carrington Event.
 The flare and the associated sunspots were visible to the naked eye, and the flare was independently observed by English astronomers R. C. Carrington and R. Hodgson.
-At around the same time as the flare, a magnetometer at Kew Gardens recorded what would become known as a magnetic crochet, a magnetic field detected by ground-based magnetometers induced by a perturbation of Earth's ionosphere by ionizing soft X-rays.
+At around the same time as the flare, a magnetometer at Kew Gardens, London, England, recorded what would become known as a magnetic crochet, a magnetic field detected by ground-based magnetometers induced by a perturbation of Earth's ionosphere by ionizing soft X-rays.
 This could not easily be understood at the time because it predated the discovery of X-rays in 1895 and the recognition of the ionosphere in 1902.

 About 18 hours after the flare, further geomagnetic perturbations were recorded by multiple magnetometers as a part of a geomagnetic storm.
 The storm disabled parts of the recently created US telegraph network, starting fires and shocking some telegraph operators.